AMWA-TV/ms-05-02/docs/Framework.md

 The class id for all standard control classes defined by the framework MUST not contain authority keys.

-Vendor-specific control classes MUST contain at least one authority key.
+Non-standard control classes MUST contain at least one authority key.

-An authority key is inserted in the class ID sequence immediately after the definition index of the class from which a vendor-specific class inherits, i.e. at the point where the derived class or class subtree connects into the class structure.
+An authority key is inserted in the class ID sequence immediately after the definition index of the class from which a non-standard class inherits, i.e. at the point where the derived class or class subtree connects into the class structure.

 For organizations which own a unique CID or OUI the authority key MUST be the organization identifier as an integer which MUST be negated.